-As regards the closing arguments, although it is agreed to in most cases at the outset of the case, at the end of the witness examination exhausted counsel on both sides can usually agree on one thing: no oral closing argument-it will be included in the post-hearing submissions.
-Post-hearing briefs are rather useful and, in my opinion, one should ask for them for demonstrating how the evidence ties into their case and to answer questions by the tribunal.
+As regards the closing arguments, although it is agreed to in most cases at the outset of the case, at the end of the witness examination exhausted counsel on both sides can usually agree on one thing: no oral closing argument - it will be included in the post-hearing submissions.

-The daily schedule of a hearing usually begins at 9.30 until 1.00 with one break, and resumes at 2.00 until 5.30, again with one break.
+The daily schedule of a hearing usually begins at 9.30 until 1.00 with one break, and resumes at 2.30 until 5.30, again with one break.
 I have seen hearings that have lasted well into the evening, but this is not only tiring for the tribunal members and counsel, but also may prevent counsel from preparing properly for the next day.
 On the other hand, I have seen arbitrations on the basis of what is called a "light schedule", i.e., 10 to 12 and 2 to 4.
-This does not appear to be cost-efficient to me.
+This does not appear to be cost efficient to me.